Line of credit vs credit card: Which one should I use?

-To look into the line of credit vs credit card debate in more detail, let’s look into what they both are and the pros and cons of each.
+Let’s look at the pros and cons of each.
 A line of credit (LOC) is a loan from your financial institution, with a pre-set limit.
-You can draw on a line of credit as needed and repay the amount of money that you borrow, based on a minimum payment.
+You can draw on a line of credit to repay the amount you borrow.
 This credit is considered revolving, which means you can borrow from it as needed and repay it back.
 Unlike an installment loan, you won’t actually have to pay anything until you use it.
-Be aware though that as soon as you draw on your LOC, you will begin to accumulate interest (which is different than credit cards, which we’ll get into more below).
+As soon as you draw on your LOC, you begin to accumulate interest.
 Your minimum payment is a combination of principal and interest.

 Lines of credit are (but not necessarily) usually used for larger purchases.
-A LOC can be useful for larger projects when you aren’t really sure how much money you’ll ultimately need (i.e. like home renovations).
-Typically, you wouldn’t use a line of credit for a major purchase like a car or a house; you’d take out a secured loan, like a mortgage or an auto installment loan.
+A LOC can be useful for larger projects.
+Typically, you wouldn’t use a line of credit for a major purchase like a car or a house.
+Instead, you’d take out a secured loan, like a mortgage or an auto installment loan.

-They can also be handy in a circumstance where a vendor doesn’t accept credit cards, but you’ve got to pay out a substantial sum, for instance putting a deposit down for a wedding or something similar.
+They can help when a vendor doesn’t accept credit cards.
+Use the LOC to put a deposit down for a wedding or something similar.

-People commonly attach a line of credit to their bank accounts for the purpose of overdraft protection, just in case they have insufficient funds.
+People commonly add a line of credit to bank accounts for overdraft protection.
 Using a line of credit to do a DIY debt consolidation can be a good strategy to reduce your debt load, as consolidating your debts allows you to pay them more quickly and a line of credit typically offers lower interest rates than traditional credit cards.